rcarrata/rcarrata.github.io/_posts/2020-05-30-blue-green-in-service-mesh.md

 customer v1 => preference => recommendation v1 from 'recommendation-2-kjpsc': 530
 ```

-If you check the traffic you can notice that its load balanced with Round Robin algorithm (50/50% to v1 and v2).
-This is because is not configured any VirtualService or DestinationRule yet.
+If you check the traffic you can notice that it is load balanced with a Round Robin algorithm (50/50% to v1 and v2).
+This is because no VirtualService or DestinationRule is configured yet.

 ## 1.2 Applying routing weights in our mesh